 IVF is typically used as a treatment for infertility or genetic problems, but it may also be performed if the woman is over the age of 40 or if she has certain health conditions.
-Couples may choose to use IVF if a patient has:

 Unless a patient has tubal blockage, IVF is usually not the first treatment option used to treat infertility.
 Before IVF is decided upon, your Garden Fertility specialist might first talk with you about your available option for fertility drug, surgery and artificial insemination.

 Success rates for IVF depend on many factors including age and the cause of infertility.
 According to a 2016 report by the CDC, about 27% of all cycles of IVF resulted in a successful pregnancy